mashemat/mashemat.github.io/_pages/teaching.md

 permalink: /teaching/
 title: "Teaching and Talks"
 ---
-Below is a list of my teaching experiences and invited talks.
+Below is a list of my teaching and invited talks.

 ## Teaching